 ALSO READ'Westland chopper deal Achilles heel in UK-India ties' Thatcher wanted to prosecute Sikh who incited Indira's killing Babbar Khalsa International terrorist nabbed in Portugal We are waiting for Foreign Minister's response: PCB chief Classified Indo-Russia correspondence on Netaji released in UK

+We had readily agreed, in principle, to British drug liaison presence in India.
+"We have an equally pressing problem in relation to economic and commercial offenders, who operate from or seek foreign sanctuaries.
+Our Parliament and people continue to be exercised on what is perceived to be lack of adequate action against such offenders," Gandhi wrote.
 Britain finally got its way and Hartley Booth, an adviser to Thatcher, confirmed the success in a memo dated November 28, 1986, "After 31 approaches from officials and FCO (Foreign & Commonwealth Office) ministers during the last 15 months, India relented on November 20 and accepted the appointment of two drugs liaison officers from the United Kingdom to India".